bluebird75/luaunit/README.md

 LuaUnit may be installed as a [rock](https://luarocks.org/modules/bluebird75/luaunit) or directly added to your project.
 For simplicity, LuaUnit is contained into a single-file and has no external dependency.

-Tutorial and reference documentation is available on [read-the-docs](http://luaunit.readthedocs.org/en/latest/)
+Tutorial and reference documentation is slightly outdated and available on [read-the-docs](http://luaunit.readthedocs.org/en/latest/)

 LuaUnit may also be used as an assertion library, to validate assertions inside a running program.
 In addition, it provides